frontpagedata/google-maps-proximity/README.md

 This is the Github repository for the Proximity Study done for Rankings.io.

 Google relies on user proximity to provide local results for keywords.
-How strong is the proximity factor?
+How vital is the proximity factor?
 How fast does the ranking decrease by distance from the location of a business?

-The goals of the study are to try to estimate the drop in the ranking by geographical distance and to measure the variability due to the local context (city).
+The study's goals are to estimate the drop in the ranking by geographical distance and to measure the variability due to the local context (city).

 :pencil: The full data report can be found [here](https://frontpagedata.com/google-maps-proximity).